zburgermeiszter/dockerfiles/syncthing/README.md

 ## Usage with docker-compose

-Configure your data folder path and user and group IDs in the `.env` file.
+Configure your Syncthing folder path in `docker-compose.yml` file and user and group IDs in the `.env` file.

 ```
-docker-compose up
+docker-compose up -d
 ```

+## Configuration

+For first run, it will generate a default configuration.
+By default Syncthing is available only from `localhost`.

 ## Security

 By default Syncthing is only accessible from localhost.
-If you enable the access from everywhere for your peace of mind, enable the HTTPs in the settings.
+If you enable the access from everywhere it is strongly advised to set up a username and password and HTTPS in the
-Go to `Actions -> Settings` to configure these.
+`Actions -> Settings` screen.

+If you run it on a remote server, and can not access to the web interface
+you need to replace the `address` value to `0.0.0.0:8384` in the `gui` section in the `config.xml` file.
+Then restart syncthing.

+For further configuration, please visit the official [Syncthing documentation](https://docs.syncthing.net/).

 ## Encryption